 The Arabic faculty will assist students in estimating credit for study of Arabic language and related topics abroad.
 Transfer credit (from study abroad or from courses taken at other institutions in North America) will be evaluated after students return to campus.
 Students should consult with the faculty in Arabic to estimate credit before studying abroad.

 Study abroad is crucial to gaining proficiency in Arabic because it allows immersion and significant cultural exposure.
 Studying Arabic in an environment where it is widely spoken exposes the student to natural language use outside the classroom.
-Modern Standard Arabic is the official or co-official language of Algeria, Bahrain, Chad, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, the West Bank and Gaza, Qatar, Somalia, Sudan, Syria, Tunisia, Mauritania, the United Arab Emirates, and Yemen.
+Modern Standard Arabic is the official or co-official language of Algeria, Bahrain, Chad, Comoros, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, the West Bank and Gaza, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen.
 Large numbers of Arabic speakers also live in Iran, France, and Turkey.
 Students are urged to consult closely with the faculty in Arabic as well as the Off-Campus Study Office in planning study abroad.

 Research and Service-Learning Opportunities